Current Issues in Legislation

 County Recognition: A Union County resolution was presented to NJSHA for May as Better Hearing and Speech Month in April 2019.

 NJSHA wishes to extend our appreciation to all governmental bodies recognizing the contributions of the speech-language pathologists and audiologists to the communities they serve.

-Criminal History Checks for Licensure Applicants: S.1589 Singleton (D-Burlington) / A.3872 Lopez (D-Middlesex) – Requires certain standards for professional and occupational boards considering applicants with criminal history records.
-This bill passed the full Senate unanimously in February 2019 and is awaiting consideration by the Assembly Regulated Professions Committee.
-Criminal History Checks for Licensure Applicants
+Criminal History Checks for Licensure Applicants: S.942 Singleton (D-Burlington) / A.1393 Lopez (D-Middlesex) – Requires certain standards for professional and occupational boards considering applicants with criminal history records.
+This bill was heard in the Senate Commerce Committee on January 27, 2020 and was second referenced to the Senate Budget and Appropriations Committee.
+We will continue to monitor this bill.
+Criminal History Checks for Licensure Applicant

 Active State Supervision of Professional Licensing Boards: A2810 Greenwald (D-Camden) / S2963 Pou (D-Passaic) – Requires active supervision by AG’s office of professional boards and occupational licensing boards.
 This bill came as a result of the North Carolina State Board of Dental Examiners v.
 FTC.
 The US Supreme court held that a state occupational licensing board that is composed primarily of persons active in the market it regulates, has immunity from anti-trust law only when it is actively supervised by the state.
 Signed into law on May 10, 2019.
 P.L.
 2019, c.
 112. Active State Supervision of Professional Licensing Boards